Skip to main content

 Wildfire Mitigation at Canyons of the Ancients: Protecting Culture and Community

-Exploring the balance between wildfire mitigation and cultural preservation, Tri-State highlights the collaborative efforts to protect the historic culture at Canyons of the Ancients National Monument.
-By carefully managing vegetation and respecting Indigenous heritage, Tri-State and partners are reducing wildfire risks while protecting the area's rich archaeological and cultural significance, ensuring a safer future for both the land and the communities it serves.
+Tri-State explores the balance between wildfire mitigation and cultural preservation to protect the historic culture at Canyons of the Ancients National Monument.
+By carefully managing vegetation and respecting Indigenous heritage, we are reducing wildfire risks while protecting the area's archaeological and cultural significance.

 Read more >